-- · restructurings, discontinued operations, extraordinary items or events and other unusual or non-recurring charges; - events either not directly related to the operations of the Company or not within the reasonable control of the Company's management; and - · changes in tax law or a change in accounting standards required by generally accepted accounting principles.
+- restructurings, discontinued operations, extraordinary items or events and other unusual or non-recurring charges; - events either not directly related to the operations of the Company or not within the reasonable control of the Company's management; and - changes in tax law or a change in accounting standards required by generally accepted accounting principles.

 Change in Control.
-Unless otherwise determined by the Committee at the time of grant, in a written employment agreement, or by an affirmative vote of a majority of the members of the Board of Directors prior to the occurrence of a change in control of the Company, awards subject to vesting and/or restrictions will accelerate and vest, or restrictions will lapse, upon a change in control of the Company.
-In addition, in the discretion of the Committee, awards may be (i) assumed and continued or substituted in accordance with applicable law, (ii) purchased by the Company for an amount equal to the price of the Common Stock paid in a change in control (less the aggregate exercise price of the awards) (or cancelled and extinguished pursuant to the terms of a merger or other purchase agreement), or (iii) cancelled if the price of the Common Stock paid in a change in control is less than the exercise price of the award.
+With respect to any award granted on or after July 2014, no employment agreement or award agreement may provide that the vesting, payment, purchase or distribution of an award will be accelerated by reason of a change in control of the Company for any Plan participant unless the participant's employment is involuntarily terminated within the one-year period following such change in control.
+With respect to any award granted prior to July 2014, unless otherwise determined by the Committee at the time of grant, in a written employment agreement, or by an affirmative vote of a majority of the members of the Board of Directors prior to the occurrence of a change in control of the Company, awards subject to vesting and/or restrictions will accelerate and vest, or restrictions will lapse, upon a change in control of the Company.
+In addition, in the discretion of the Committee, awards may be (i) assumed and continued or substituted in accordance with applicable law, (ii) purchased by the Company for an amount equal to the price of the common stock paid in a change in control is less than the exercise price of the award.
 The Committee may also, in its sole discretion, provide for accelerated vesting or lapse of restrictions of an award at any time.

 Amendment and Termination.
-Notwithstanding any other provision of the 2009 Stock Incentive Plan, the Board of Directors or the Committee may at any time amend any or all of the provisions of the 2009 Stock Incentive Plan, or suspend or terminate it entirely, retroactively or otherwise; provided, however, that unless otherwise required by law or specifically provided in the 2009 Stock Incentive Plan, the rights of a participant with respect to awards granted prior to such amendment, suspension or termination may not be adversely affected without the consent of such participant and, provided further that the effectiveness of any amendment is subject to the approval of our stockholders to the extent required by Delaware law, Section 162(m) or 422 of the Internal Revenue Code, or the rules of the applicable stock exchange, as specified in the 2009 Stock Incentive Plan.
+Notwithstanding any other provision of the Plan, the Board of Directors or the Committee may at any time amend any or all of the provisions of the Plan, or suspend or terminate it entirely, retroactively or otherwise; provided, however, that unless otherwise required by law or specifically provided in the Plan, the rights of a participant with respect to awards granted prior to such amendment, suspension or termination may not be materially impaired without the consent of such participant and, provided, further, that the effectiveness of any amendment is subject to the approval of our shareholders to the extent required by Delaware law, Section 162(m) or 422 of the Code, or the rules of the applicable stock exchange, as specified in the Plan.